Capstone-Projections/smart_tag_backend/README.md

 ## Project Management:blush:

 We use [Notion](https://www.notion.so/Teamspace-Home-fba74a5d54be44d49325709de4ed9b68) for our project management.
 Search through the current sprint to find the particular feature that you can be working on.
-We use [GitHub](https://github.com/orgs/Capstone-Projections/projects/1/views/2) to track the specific tasks being worked on at the moment.

 ## Contributing Code :bowtie:

 ### Setting up Project

-Inside the `root` directory, run the command,`npm install`
+Inside the `root` directory, run the command,`yarn install`

-#### NB: WE ARE USING `npm` AS OUR PACKAGE MANAGER
+#### NB: WE ARE USING `yarn` AS OUR PACKAGE MANAGER

 ### After Project Setup